JingweiHu-Math/webpage/_pages/about.md

 --->
 - A postdoctoral position is currently available.
 Check it out [here](https://apply.interfolio.com/164356).
 - We are organizing a Summer School and Hackathon on Structure-Preserving Scientific Computing and Machine Learning from June 16 to 25, 2025, at the University of Washington.
-Apply [here](https://sites.google.com/view/crg-spd/events/seattle-2025).
+For more details and to apply, see [here](https://sites.google.com/view/crg-spd/events/seattle-2025).
 - I am co-organizing the [Seminar Series in Applied Mathematics](https://sites.google.com/uw.edu/seminar-in-applied-mathematics/home) at UW.
 If you are interested in giving a talk, please let me know.
 - Together with Fengyan Li and Sara Pollock, we are putting together a [topical collection](https://www.springer.com/journal/44007/updates/23692654) through La Matematica, featuring recent advances in numerical analysis and scientific computing.
 Submission is currently open.
 Please consider submmitting your work to our collection!